 I’ll take you through an example:

 In this example, I see that my conversion rate is 40%.
-The benchmark says that conversion rate usually is from 30 – 50% so that’s good.
+The benchmark says that the conversion rate usually is from 30 – 50%, so that’s good.
 I don’t have to do anything with that part of the funnel.
-I could probably move it to 50% but it’s going to be hard, so let’s not worry about that right now.
+I could probably move it to 50%, but it’s going to be hard, so let’s not worry about that right now.

 Conversion for the main product with upfront payment is 0.3%.
 The benchmark says it’s 1% – so this is the part that I’m going to highlight.
 There’s lots of room for improvement here.